ishaansathaye/ML/README.md

     - Partitioned-Based (k-Means) vs Hierarchical Clustering: <p align="center"><img src="images/hier.png" width="1000"></p>
 - Density-based Clustering (Produces arbitrary shaped clusters) (Good when spacial clusters or when noise in dataset)
     - **DBSCAN** (Density-Based Spatial Clustering of Applications with Noise)
-        - Common clustering algorithm and works based on desnity of objects
+        - Common clustering algorithm and works based on density of objects
         - Parameters
             - R (Radius of neighborhood) = if includes enough number of points within then it is a dense area
-            - M (Min number of neighbors) = minumim number of data points that we want in a neighborhood to define a cluster
+            - M (Min number of neighbors) = minimum number of data points that we want in a neighborhood to define a cluster
         - Core Points -> data points that have the M points and are at the center
-        - Border Points -> data points that do not have the minumum number of points in a neighborhood
+        - Border Points -> data points that do not have the minimum number of points in a neighborhood
         - Clusters formed with at least one core point and can be connected by multiple core points

 ---------------------------